In the thick of it…

 After settling the presentation calendar together, we also discussed the concept of an Early Proposal.
 Hopefully this helps you start to narrow the focus at the start of your formal journey with this big project.
 Please remember to write your first blog, after engaging in some free-writing, mind mapping, and some possible reading/research.
 Generate lists, and start your own process of discovery and invention.

-I will see you next week in class.
+I will see you next week in class!

 Shaping our Plans